-All children deserve to have families who love, accept and keep them safe.
+All children deserve to have families who love and accept them and keep them safe.

-Right now, there are dozens of children in the Cincinnati area who are wondering if they will ever have a permanent family.
-These are wonderful, loving kids that have so much to offer a family.
+Right now, there are more than 400 children and youth in Hamilton County who need permanent families.
+These are wonderful, loving kids who have so much to offer a family.
 They just need a chance.

 Adoptive parents get to experience the joy of watching a child learn to read, teaching a child how to ride a bike, helping with homework, practicing driving, advising a teenager on picking a college.

 Kids get the security of knowing their family will be there for them forever because adoption is a lifelong commitment.

 Before a child can be adopted, biological parents’ rights must be terminated by a court.
 All parental rights are legally transferred to the new parents at the time of the adoption.
 This means adoptive parents have the same rights and responsibilities as parents whose children were born to them.

 All of our kids have experienced some level of abuse or neglect.
 They need your help to fulfill their potential and live happy, successful lives.